 Focused conversations with field-changing artists, both emerging and well known, on one work of art: artist's choice.

-Through short-format, live video conversations in Italian and English (5–10 minutes each) with Italian artists or those who have worked extensively in Italy, COSTELLAZIONE seeks to deepen our knowledge contemporary Italian artists' research.
+Through short-format, live video conversations in Italian and English with Italian artists or those who have lived and worked extensively in Italy, COSTELLAZIONE seeks to deepen our knowledge of contemporary Italian artists' research.
 It introduces emerging figures alongside maestri with shared affinities in the exploration of resistance, activism, and identity in Italy and its cultural geographies, past, present, and yet to come.
 COSTELLAZIONE thereby highlights new directions and complexities in the contemporary field of and around Italian art.

 Through this concentrated, online format and as a platform for creative azione (action), COSTELLAZIONE seeks to constellate a new community for dialogue, research, and exchange in our current moment of distance and global crisis.